Back to Credit Overview

 What it actually costs

 The annual rate sounds high, but you are not borrowing for a year.
 A €300 loan for 30 days at Cashper's representative rate of 13.46% p.a. costs about €3.13 in interest.
-Total repayment: €303.13.
-That is less than a coffee and cake at a Viennese cafe.
-But watch out for the express fee: if you need the money the next business day instead of waiting 3-7 days, Cashper charges €39-€99 extra.
+Total repayment: €303.13 (Cashper, as of May 2026).
+But watch out for the express fee: if you need the money the next business day instead of waiting 3-7 days, Cashper charges €39 to €99 extra.
 For small loans, that fee can cost more than the interest itself.

 Speed